 I became a freelance writer in NYC, and some of my work has been anthologized in the classic queer anthology "That's Revolting: Queer Strategies for Resisting Assimilation”, the Lambda Literary Award-nominated anthology, "Here Come the Brides: Reflections on Lesbian Love and Marriage", and "Easy to Love, But Hard to Live With: Real People, Invisible Disabilities, True Stories.”
 My journalism has been featured in The Guardian, Brooklyn Magazine, Lambda Literary Review, Curve Magazine, Healthline, The Brooklyn Paper, and many other outlets.
 I have also told stories at, and curated installments of, the LGBT storytelling series Queer Memoir.

-HEADCASE: LGBTQ Writers and Artists on Mental Health and Wellness, the anthology I co-edited, will be released by Oxford University Press in February 2019.
+HEADCASE: LGBTQ Writers and Artists on Mental Health and Wellness, the anthology I co-edited, was released by Oxford University Press in February 2019.
 My memoir, Beautiful Wreck: Sex, Lies & Suicide, was published in 2012 by Creative Evolution Press.